Community Association questions

 - no more than one joint proprietor may be nominated.

-If the lot is owned in a company name, that company must appoint a company nominee to represent it at a general meeting.
-Alternatively, the company can appoint a proxy.
-However, that proxy cannot nominate a person to stand for election to the executive committee unless they have written instructions and written consent from the nominee accepting the nomination.
+If the lot is owned in a company name, that company may appoint a company nominee to represent it at a general meeting.
+Alternatively, the company may appoint a proxy.
+However, that proxy cannot nominate a person to stand for election to the Executive Committee unless they have written instructions and written consent from the nominee accepting the nomination.

-The Act requires company nominees to be registered on the community roll (maintained by the CA managing agent, Dynamic Property Services).
+Company nominees must be registered on the community roll (maintained by the CA Managing Agent).
 If a company nominee is not registered it cannot be accepted.

-The Community Land Management Act 1989 restricts the number of members of the executive committee to a maximum of nine positions, with the meeting setting the number at each Annual General Meeting to a number between one and nine.
-If there are more nominations than positions, the meeting will be asked to vote on the appointments by ballot, electing the new executive committee.
+The number of members of the Executive Committee is restricted to a maximum of nine positions, with the meeting setting the number at each Annual General Meeting to a number between one and nine.
+If there are more nominations than positions, the meeting will be asked to vote on the appointments by ballot, electing the new Executive Committee.
 The Act does not allow a poll to be called to consider this motion.

 It's important to note that to be entitled to vote at a general meeting, a strata scheme, neighbourhood association or individual lot owner must be 'financial'.
 This means that all levies and associated fees must be paid in full before the general meeting begins.

-If your strata scheme or neighbourhood association is not, or you, as an individual lot owner, are not a member of the CA executive committee, the following process must be followed to enable each entity to exercise its vote entitlement at a general meeting.
+Any person entitled to vote at a general meeting may request a motion be included on the agenda by providing written notice to the CA Managing Agent.
+If your strata scheme or neighbourhood association is not, or you, as an individual lot owner, are not a member of the CA Executive Committee, the following process must be followed to enable each entity to exercise its vote entitlement at a general meeting.

 A strata scheme may appoint a proxy to act on its behalf at general meetings.
-The appointment of the strata scheme’s proxy is made by the owners corporation at a general meeting or by its executive committee an executive committee meeting.
-A proxy form is completed and the strata scheme’s common seal must be affixed.
+The appointment of a strata scheme’s proxy is made by the owners corporation at a general meeting or by its executive committee at an executive committee meeting.
+A proxy form must be completed and the strata scheme’s common seal must be affixed.

 A valid proxy must be provided before the meeting and, if required, evidence of the above resolution.

 A neighbourhood association may appoint a proxy to act on its behalf at general meetings.
-The appointment of the neighbourhood association’s proxy is made by the neighbourhood association at a general meeting or by its executive committee an executive committee meeting.
-A proxy form is completed and the neighbourhood association’s common seal must be affixed.
+The appointment of the neighbourhood association’s proxy is made by the neighbourhood association at a general meeting or by its executive committee at an executive committee meeting.
+A proxy form must be completed and the neighbourhood association’s common seal must be affixed.